dewi-alliance/hotspot-manufacturers/Chengdu ZhiJiaXin Experimental equipment Co., Ltd.md

 ## Summary
 Chengdu zhijiaxin Experimental Equipment Co., Ltd., established on July 28, 2016, is engaged in the development of network equipment.
 Team members have rich experience in router development and blockchain mining
 ## Company Information (required)
 * What is your company name?
-* Chengdu ZhiJiaXin Experimental equipment Co., Ltd
+Chengdu ZhiJiaXin Experimental equipment Co., Ltd
 * How long have you been in business?
-* Chengdu zhijiaxin Experimental Equipment Co., Ltd., established on July 28, 2016, is engaged in network equipment development and software and hardware services.
+Chengdu zhijiaxin Experimental Equipment Co., Ltd., established on July 28, 2016, is engaged in network equipment development and software and hardware services.
 * What kind of products have you created?
-* We have designed, manufactured and produced a large number of Ethereum mining machines and Chia mining machines
+We have designed, manufactured and produced a large number of Ethereum mining machines and Chia mining machines
 * How many have you sold?
-* The total turnover is about US $1 million
+The total turnover is about US $1 million
 * What brought you to Helium?
-* By chance, we learned that a large number of users need stable IOT devices.
+By chance, we learned that a large number of users need stable IOT devices.
 Helium project has cooperated with many IOT equipment manufacturers and is at the forefront of the IOT blockchain in the world.
 Therefore, we hope to become a part of helium network and contribute to the cause of the IOT in the future.
 ## Product Information (required)
 * What is this product's model name or model number?
-* FT-01
+FT-01
-* Is this is Light Hotspot or Full Hotspot? (please submit two separate applications for Full and Light hotspots)
+* Is this is Light Hotspot or Full Hotspot? (please submit two separate applications for Full and Light hotspots) Full hotspots
-* Full hotspots
 * Is it for indoor or outdoor?
-* Outdoor
+Outdoor
-* Provide a brief description:
-* Our product is a lorawan hotspot device, which supports Long Fi technology.
+* Provide a brief description: Our product is a lorawan hotspot device, which supports Long Fi technology.
 The product adopts SX1302 chip and 4-core high-performance processor, and has a waterproof shell, supports POE and reliable transmission capacity.
 * What is your approximate price point?
-* We will sell our product at around $600.
+We will sell our product at around $600.
+(Our products are completely waterproof and have POE power supply module)
 * What is your expected production and delivery timeline?
-* Production and delivery timeline: Booking - 3/15/2022 Batch production - 4/15/2021 First batch product delivery
+Production and delivery timeline: Booking - 3/15/2022 Batch production - 4/15/2021 First batch product delivery

 ## Previous shipments (required)
 Startups welcomed!
 * Have you shipped anything in the past?
 What types of products have you shipped?
-* We have sent a large number of Ethereum mining machines and Chia mining machines, and have some transportation experience.
+We have sent a large number of Ethereum mining machines and Chia mining machines, and have some transportation experience.
 Our main customers will be the United States and Europe.
 We have long-term cooperation with the transshipment company in Shenzhen, who will help us transport the goods to all parts of the world.
 * Which countries have you previously shipped regulatory FCC or CE approved products?
-* CN
+CN

 ## Which countries do you plan to ship to and get regulatory certifications for? (required)
 United States

 ## Customer Support (required)
 * How will your customers be able to contact you for support for your products?
-* We have a customer service team to.
+We have a customer service team to.
 Customers can contact us by email WeChat Discord and official website.
 * For how long?
-* I think we can guarantee our products for one year.
+I think we can guarantee our products for one year.
 * How are you planning to handle repairs and replacements?
-* After the customer sends it back, we repair and replace it
+When the customer send it to us, we repair it and send back.

 ## Hardware Security Element (required)
 * The community is concerned about devices that can be easily hacked, specifically by copying their swarm_key files.
 Applications should include plan for how the devices will be secured.
 * The approved security element is an ECC608.
 If you would like to use an alternative security element your HIP19 will require additional review, please email Dewi (christina@dewi.org).
 * Are you using an ECC608.
-Yes or no? no.
+Yes or no?
+No.
 * Encrypted/locked-down firmware.
 Yes or no?
 Yes, we will lock the system firmware
 * Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures.
 Yes or No?
 Yes.
 * Encrypted buses, potting and other anti-tampering measures.
 Yes or No?
 Yes.We will turn off administrative privileges on the Linux system